mikechambers/dcli/src/dclim/README.md

             Output is printed to stderr.

 OPTIONS:
-    -D, --manifest-dir <manifest-dir>
+    -D, --data-dir <data-dir>
-            Directory where the manifest and meta-data will be stored.
+            Directory where manifest will be stored. (optional)

-            The manifest will be stored in this directory in a file named manifest.sqlite3 -o, --output-format <output>
+            By default data will be loaded from and stored in the appropriate system local storage directory.
+Manifest will be stored in a sqlite3 database file named manifest.sqlite3 -O, --output-format <output>
             Format for command output

             Valid values are default (Default) and tsv.